In the Name of Allah, Most Gracious, Most Merciful.

 1- A Muslim in the West should ask for a Quran to be brought to him in case it is necessary to place the hand on something.

-2- If the court refuses that, then he is permitted—under this case of necessity—to place his hand on the Bible.
+2- If the court refuses that, then he is permitted—under this case of necessity—to place his hand and swear on the Bible.

-Answering this question, the Islamic Fiqh Council states:
+Answering this question about if it possible to sear on the Bible, the Islamic Fiqh Council states: